gonebot-dev/grepo/README.md

 ### Why `Require` is so slow?

-Every time you run your project, `Require` will reinstall the plugins you required, which leads to the process below:
+Every time you use `go run` run your project, `Require` will reinstall the plugins you required, which leads to the process below:

 - Fetch json data from remote repository.
 - Parse json data and find `latest` version (for the module name of the plugin) and your required version (to use in `go get -u`).